The trends we are about to discuss are really helping the realty sector move forward at a significant pace.

 Business modalities will change eventually

-Last year, though many new residential projects were launched successfully, the number of units sold was really not up to the mark.
+Last year, though many new residential projects In Greater Noida were launched successfully, the number of units sold was really not up to the mark.
 The introduction of Real Estate Regulatory Act will definitely take care of the glitches that still exist in this sector in the near future.
 By bringing this act, most of the builders will fall in line.
 The system will bring a lot of transparency into the business and a decent level of accountability.
 Apart from every other thing, the confidence level in consumers will automatically develop.

 It is not only about RERA now but the Goods and Service Tax and the Benami Property Act will also impact majorly the realty business.
 The effect of demonetization was not bad for developers that had the right products.
 It only challenged the older working ways.
 The developers and businessmen have now realized that they have to change the working models if they want to stay in business with successes.
 Market watchers have now started to develop some confidence in the Indian real estate sector which was never there before.